 Around the World in Eighty Days has been adapted to the screen several times.
 The first was Around the World in 80 Days (1919), a lost German film version of the silent era that starred Conrad Veidt as Phileas Fogg.
 The most famous version was Around the World in 80 Days (1956) with David Niven as Phileas Fogg, Cantinflas as Passepartout and an all-star guest cast.
 This was a version that played Verne’s serious adventure up for colour and light-hearted spectacle.
 For reasons inexplicable, this won the Academy Award as Best Film of 1956.
 Indeed, it was the 1956 Around the World in 80 Days, along with Disney’s 20,000 Leagues Under the Sea (1954), that promulgated the fad for colourfully silly Jules Verne adaptations in the late 1950s/early 1960s.

 There have been one or two other adaptations of the story since then – most notably, Around the World in 80 Days (1989), a tv mini-series that featured Pierce Brosnan as Phileas Fogg and Eric Idle as Passepartout.
 The same year also saw Around the World in 80 Days (1989), a reality tv series where Idle’s fellow Monty Python member Michael Palin tried to replicate Fogg’s journey around the world using every method except flying.
+Subsequent to this, there was Around the World in 80 Days (2021), a tv mini-series with David Tennant as Fogg, and Around the World in 80 Days (2021), a French animated film that casts the story with talking animals.
 The popularity of the novel has led to other oddities such as Philip Jose Farmer’s The Other Log of Phileas Fogg (1973) wherein he tells the story of an alien invasion set in and around the margins and inconsistencies in Verne’s novel.

 This version of Around the World in 80 Days was created as a vehicle for Jackie Chan.
 Previously attaining fame for his martial arts/comedy films in Hong Kong, Jackie Chan became a name in the West following Rumble in the Bronx (1995).
 He had hits with the Hollywood-made likes of Rush Hour (1998) and Shanghai Noon (2000), and sequels to either.
 The success of these quickly began to pale with a string of miserable flops that Chan signed onto in the 00s with the likes of The Tuxedo (2002), The Medallion (2003) and The Spy Next Door (2010).
 Among these, Around the World in 80 Days proved to be the biggest flop of them all.
 Despite a strong promotional push from Disney and a $110 million budget, the film earned only $7.5 million in its opening weekend and a total of $24 million total gross at the US box-office.